Fzaero/BRDPN/README.md

 Required Packages:
 numpy, matplotlib, keras,tensorflow-gpu, tqdm, scikit-learn

+You can also use:

+    conda env create -f environment.yml

 Required FFMPEG codec for manimation on matplotlib.
+This is required for creating the animations for effect predictions in matplotlib.

+    sudo apt install ffmpeg
 ----

 Datasets needs to be downloaded.
 Instructions can be found in Data folder.